anj0la/penguin-2d/README.md

 ```bash
 git clone https://github.com/yourusername/penguin2d.git
 ```
+2. Add SDL3-related folders in an external/ folder under the root folder of the project.
+> **Note**: If not using pre-built SDL3 binaries, you will need build SDL3 yourself and follow their installation steps.

-2. Navigate to the project directory:
+3. Navigate to the project directory:
 ```bash
 cd penguin2d
 ```

-3. Build the framework using CMake:
+4. Build the framework using CMake:
 ```bash
 mkdir build
 cd build